Author: Sarah Fanslau (née Hewes)

 The promise of community in Maine was the ability to make a difference you could see and experience.
 Both individualism and governmentalism threaten to take us further from knowing people who are different than we are, and therefore further from benefiting from the reciprocity of giving to those in need.
 This seems like a losing proposition.
 After all, we Americans are progress-driven; when we cannot see the outcome, we forget why we are working.

 So what does community cost—and who is going to foot the bill?
 From the perspective of someone who grew up in Maine, the answer is pretty simple: community is as valuable as we make it.
-The more we invest the more it is worth.
+Like the current Bitcoin circuit taking the planet by storm is showing – the more we invest the more it is worth.
 And investing in community has to be driven as much by the individuals who live in it, as the government that supports and regulates it.

 It is clear that this country has a lot of work to do in helping individuals and communities re-build a sense of self-efficacy, a belief that we can shape our own destiny, and that everyone has something to contribute.